shenry45/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library designed for reusability of it's components throughtout an application.

 - [ ] What does it mean to _think_ in react?

+Thinking in react generally means breaking a whole application down into the structure and pathways components are contained within as well as the props associated.

 - [ ] Describe state.

+State with React is the property list assigned to a component structure.

 - [ ] Describe props.

+Props are properties assigned within state and are able to be passed through components via reference.

 ## Project Set Up